umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-4.md

 ### Summary of the Artefact

-Freedom House's *Freedom on the Net 2024* examines internet freedom across countries and reports that global internet freedom declined for the fourteenth consecutive year.
-The report found deterioration in online human rights conditions in 27 of the 72 countries assessed.
-It demonstrates how censorship, restrictions on information and pressures on online expression can affect people's ability to participate freely in digital environments (Funk, Vesteinsson & Baker, 2024).
+The Freedom House report, "Freedom on the Net 2024," has shed light on the trend of internet freedom worldwide.
+For 14 years in a row, the researchers have found that countries around the globe continue to struggle when it comes to the issue of online human rights (Funk, Vesteinsson & Baker, 2024).

 ### Reflection and Justification

-I selected this artefact because it expanded my understanding of censorship beyond Australia.
-The Week 9 workshop introduced internet freedom around the world and demonstrated that governments use different approaches to regulating online information.

-“I learned that internet freedom is different around the world and that government censorship can significantly affect what people are able to access, share and discuss online.”
-This connects directly with the workshop's section on internet freedom worldwide.
+I chose this piece of information because it helped me understand the issue of censorship on the international level.
+When attending the Week 9 workshop, I realized that there exist different strategies of controlling online content depending on the country.

+“I realized that there is a strong connection between the concept of internet freedom and the effectiveness of government censorship in different countries.”